Br3nda/drupal-module-feeds/README.txt

 http://code.google.com/p/pubsubhubbub/

-- Go to admin/build/feeds and edit (override) the importer configuration you would like to use for PSHB.
+- Go to admin/build/feeds and edit (override) the importer configuration you would like to use for PubSubHubbub.
 - Choose the HTTP Fetcher if it is not already selected.
 - On the HTTP Fetcher, click on 'settings' and check "Use PubSubHubbub".
 - Optionally you can use a designated hub such as http://superfeedr.com/ or your